AzaharSK/toffeetree/dbus/Linux-D-Bus.md

 sd-bus for the systemd software suite.
 ```

+## DBUS common operations:
+Ex-1: Sending a Signal - Receiving a Signal
+Ex-2: Calling a Method -Exposing a Method to be called -

 ## Common Code :
 A lot of the code is common no matter what you want to do on the Bus.